KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 <h3>Typography</h3>

-There are two fonts that were imported in the project used throughout the site, Oswald (weight: 600) used to create the logo and Lato (weight: 300) used as the body text.
+There are two fonts that were imported into the project used throughout the site, Oswald (weight: 600) was used to create the logo and Lato (weight: 300) was used as the body text.
 The backup font used in the font-family is Sans-Serif incase the imported fonts fail to load.

 Because the site would have a white background for the majority of each page it felt necessary to avoid using black for the text instead using a shade of gray (#77777) to create a subtle contrast between the text and the background.